syncfusion-content/wpf-docs/wpf/SfDiagram/Gridlines.md

-When snapping is set in the SfDiagram control (diagramControl.SnapSettings), the same setting will be applied to every element of the SfDiagram control by default.
+When snapping is set in the SfDiagram control (diagramControl.SnapSettings), the same setting is applied to every element of the SfDiagram control by default.

-If there is a need to change or disable snapping to a gridline for a particular element, users can set the constraints of a particular object to SnapToLines, SnapToHorizontalLines, or SnapToVerticalLines.
+When there is a need to change or disable snapping to a gridline for a particular element, you can set the constraints of a particular object to SnapToLines, SnapToHorizontalLines, or SnapToVerticalLines.

 [C#]

-//Disable inheritance of snapping from SfDiagram.
+//Disables inheritance of snapping from SfDiagram.

 obj.Constraints = obj.Constraints & ~NodeConstraints.InheritSnapping;

-//Enables snapping to horizontal lines for a specific object (e.g., node, connector).
+//Enables snapping to horizontal lines for a specific object (For example, node, connector).

 obj.Constraints |= NodeConstraints.SnapToHorizontalLines;

-//Enables snapping to vertical lines for a specific object (e.g., node, connector).
+//Enables snapping to vertical lines for a specific object (For example, node, connector).

 obj.Constraints |= NodeConstraints.SnapToVerticalLines;